Hawaiian Electric says power lines started morning fire on August 8, but not afternoon Lahaina Fire – KION546

 In a statement to CNN Monday, John Fiske the attorney representing the County of Maui in the lawsuit said, “To the extent HECO has information of a second ignition source, HECO should offer that evidence now.
 The ultimate responsibility rests with HECO to de-energize, ensure its equipment and systems are properly maintained, and ensure downed power lines are not energized.”

-CNN asked Fiske for clarity on why they believe Hawaiian Electric has information on a second ignition source but did not immediately hear back.
+CNN asked Fiske for clarity on why they believe Hawaiian Electric has information on a second ignition source.
+On Tuesday, Fiske replied that Hawaiian Electric “has now admitted to starting the Lahaina Fire on August 8th.”

+“In its recent release, issued Sunday night before the markets opened, Hawaiian Electric appears to have suggested there could be a possible second ignition source in the afternoon of August 8th without providing any supporting information,” Fiske said.
+“The investor-owned utility also appears to blame the very firefighters who risked their lives trying to stop the fire that the utility caused.
+Maui’s firefighters responded quickly to Hawaiian Electric’s fire the morning of August 8th and fought and tended to the fire for approximately 8 hours, achieving 100% containment pouring over 20,000 gallons of water on the area of origin.
+To the extent the Hawaiian Electric fire flared up in the afternoon due to high winds, that is not the fault of the dedicated firefighters or Maui County.”

 Shelee Kimura, president and CEO of HECO, said, “We were surprised and disappointed that the County of Maui rushed to court even before completing its own investigation.
 We believe the complaint is factually and legally irresponsible.
 It is inconsistent with the path that we believe we should pursue as a resilient community committed and accountable to each other as well as to Hawaii’s future.
 We continue to stand ready to work to that end with our communities and others.
 Unfortunately, the county’s lawsuit may leave us no choice in the legal system but to show its responsibility for what happened that day.”